Vietnam.vn - Nền tảng quảng bá Việt Nam

 The school gave the reason that there was only one accountant and one treasurer, so it was impossible to collect all the money from a large number of students.
 Therefore, the board of directors had to assign the homeroom teacher to collect the money.

-If this is the duty of the homeroom teacher according to the regulations of the Ministry of Education and Training, the teacher must do it.
+If this is the homeroom teacher's duty according to the regulations of the Ministry of Education and Training, the teacher must do it.
 If not, the teachers hope that the leaders of the education sector will consider and clearly determine who is responsible for collecting money at the beginning of the school year, and not force the homeroom teacher to do this.
-At the beginning of the school year, teachers need to focus on stabilizing the order and focusing on teaching rather than being busy collecting money.
+At the beginning of the school year, teachers need to focus on stabilizing the discipline and focusing on teaching rather than being busy collecting money.

 Teachers are afraid of announcing the collection of fees at the beginning of the school year.

 Collecting fees at the beginning of the school year for students in the rural areas where I teach is really difficult.
-Most of the parents are farmers who only have enough to eat every day, and all of them wait until the rice harvest season to have a little money to cover many things.
-Therefore, the homeroom teacher is afraid to announce the collection of fees at the beginning of the school year.
+Most of the parents are farmers and only have enough to eat every day, and all of them wait until the rice harvest season to have a little money to cover many things.
+Therefore, the homeroom teachers are afraid to announce the collection of fees at the beginning of the school year.

-The school also has to remind parents because it is also a target that must be completed by the superiors.
+The school also has to remind parents because it is a target that must be completed by the superiors.
 This forces the homeroom teacher to "shout" every day to collect all the required fees.
-With the spirit of "collecting correctly and collecting enough", teachers indirectly cause more worries for parents.
+With the spirit of "collecting correctly and collecting enough" like that, teachers indirectly cause more worries for parents.

-One time, I just woke up and opened my phone and saw a message: "I am T.'s parent.
-Please don't read my child's name in front of the class this morning.
-I'm so embarrassed because I can't pay yet, my husband is sick.
+One time, I just woke up and turned on my phone and saw a message: "I am T.'s parent.
+Please don't read my child's name in front of the class this morning because he hasn't paid yet.
+I'm very embarrassed because I can't pay yet, my husband is sick.
 I hope you understand, thank you! "

 After reading the message, I felt guilty even though I had not named T. in front of the class and blamed myself for being careless and not understanding the students’ circumstances so that I could help them in some way.
 If I had not received this message, as usual, I would have read out the names of the students who had not paid their fees in front of the class.